2. Numeric vectors#

-The open-access textbook Deep R Programming by Marek Gagolewski is, and will remain, freely available for everyone’s enjoyment (also in PDF).
+This open-access textbook is, and will remain, freely available for everyone’s enjoyment (also in PDF; a paper copy can also be ordered).
 It is a non-profit project.
-This book is still a work in progress.
-Beta versions of all chapters are already available (proofreading and copyediting pending).
-In the meantime, any bug/typos reports/fixes are appreciated.
-Although available online, this is a whole course.
-It should be read from the beginning to the end.
+Although available online, it is a whole course, and should be read from the beginning to the end.
 Refer to the Preface for general introductory remarks.
-Also, check out my other book, Minimalist Data Wrangling with Python [26].
+Any bug/typo reports/fixes are appreciated.
+Make sure to check out Minimalist Data Wrangling with Python [27], too.

 In this chapter, we discuss the uttermost common operations on numeric vectors.
-They are so fundamental that we will also find them in other scientific computing environments, including Python with NumPy or TensorFlow, Julia, MATLAB, GNU Octave, or Scilab.
+They are so fundamental that we will also find them in other scientific computing environments, including Python with numpy or tensorflow, Julia, MATLAB, GNU Octave, or Scilab.

 A solid understanding of base R programming is crucial for dealing with popular packages (such as data.table, dplyr, or caret).
 Most importantly, base R’s API is stable.
 Hence, the code we compose today will most likely work the same way in ten years.
-It is often not the case when we rely on third-party add-ons.
+It is often not the case when we rely on external add-ons.

-In the sequel, we will be advocating a minimalist, keep-it-simple approach to the art of programming data processing pipelines, one that is a healthy balance between “doing it all by oneself”, “minimising the information overload”, “being lazy”, and “standing on the shoulders of giants”.
+In the sequel, we will be advocating a minimalist, keep-it-simple approach to the art of programming data processing pipelines, one that is a healthy balance between “doing it all by ourselves”, “minimising the information overload”, “being lazy”, and “standing on the shoulders of giants”.

 Note